X

 Thank you.

 Thank you.
-The next question is from Rajeshri Maitra from Incred.
+The next question is from Rajarshi Maitra from InCred.
 Please go ahead.

 Rajarshi Maitra

 Yeah, hello.
 Thanks for the opportunity.
 So my question is on the margin.
-So if I see slide 22 in your TPT.
-So if I look at the margins for few ports like Mundra Katupalli.
-So there seems to have been a year on year margin decline.
+So if I see Slide 22 in your PPT.
+So if I look at the margins for few ports like Mundra, Kattupalli, Dhamra and Karaikal, so there seems to have been a year-on-year margin decline.
 So is there anything specific that you would like to highlight for these?
-And also for Gopalpur it’s obviously there has been a sharp decline.
-So these five ports.
-Anything specific here that needs to be noted?
+And also for Gopalpur, it’s — obviously there has been a sharp decline.
+So these five ports, anything specific that needs to be noted?
 Thank you.

-No, there is nothing specific here.
-And you know, on an absolute per term basis our EBITDA has been good going up in the large ports, Gopalpur, of course we will implement the turnaround program and as it happens it will catch up.
-So it is a pertinent EBITDA that you need to track where we are going up.
+No. There is nothing specific here.
+And on an absolute per ton basis, our EBITDA has been going up in the large ports.
+Gopalpur, of course we will implement the turnaround program and as it happens it will catch up.
+So it is a per ton EBITDA that you need to track where we are going.

 Rajarshi Maitra

 Okay.
-And Gopalpur specifically, what has been the reason for.
-I mean so this quarter there has been actually a negative EBITDA and about.
-Yeah, I mean about close to 70% decline in revenue on a year on year basis.
+And Gopalpur specifically, what has been the reason for — I mean so this quarter there has been actually a negative EBITDA and about — yeah, I mean about as close to 70% decline in revenue on a year-on-year basis.
 So what is the basis here?
-Because the volume decline is I think 25.
-So what explains this kind of a sharp div dip.
+Because the volume decline is, I think, 25% odd.
+So what explains this kind of a sharp dip?

 So there are certain fixed costs in the ports.
-You know, all the equipments that we have there are all on higher.
-So our fixed cost is, you know, sort of is something that we need to work on.
+All the equipment that we have there are on hire.
+So our fixed cost is sort of — is something that we need to work on.
 So like I said, as we actually work on it, we will actually sort that also out in times to come.

 Rajarshi Maitra